 Just Realized

-Chronicles of the gig economy, autonomous vehicles, and the platforms reshaping transportation and delivery.
-Covering Uber, Lyft, DoorDash, Tesla, Waymo, and the race to autonomous mobility.
+Gig economy and autonomous vehicle analysis: Uber, Lyft, DoorDash, Tesla, Waymo, and the race for autonomous mobility.

 Lyft to roll out fleet of Tensor Robocars